babashka/babashka/README.md

 A note on style.
 Babashka recommends the following:

-- Only use `*input*` and aliases without an explicit require in bash one-liners.
+### Explicit requires

-- Use an explicit namespace form in scripts.
+Use an explicit namespace form in scripts, unless you're writing one-liners.

 Do this: